VisActor/VTable/docs/assets/option/en/common/option-secondary.md

 ##${prefix} highlightInRange(boolean) = false

-Will the entire row or column be highlighted when select in multiple rows or columns?
+Will the entire row or column be highlighted when select in multiple rows or columns.

+##${prefix} makeSelectCellVisible(boolean) = true

+Whether to make the selected cell visible, default is true.

+##${prefix} disableMultiSelect(boolean) = false

+Whether to disable the multi-selection function, default is false.

 #${prefix} theme(Object)